COGS18/COGS18.github.io/_build/materials/Exam2-Review.md

 Write code that will create a class `Rocket`.

 This class should have two instance attributes: `x` and `y`.
 These will specify the x,y position of the rocket.
-Each attribute should be initialized with hte value 0.
+Each attribute should be initialized with the value 0.

 Your `Rocket` should also have the method `move_up()`.
 This method should increment the y-position of the rocket by 1.